VladBahlai/UniversitySchedule/README.md

 - User can navigate to `Audience schedule` where can get schedule from selected audience.

-##Admin/Deanery
+# Staff

+Given user is logged on as Staff:

+- User can see all possible shedules.
+- User can change/create any information about university except permissions.

+# Admin

 Given user is logged on as Admin:

-- User can see all possible shedules.
+- User can see all possible schedules.
+- User can change/create any information about university.
+- User can change/create roles.
-- User can change/create Time of Lesson for shedule.
+- User can change/create users.
-- User can change any information about Discipline/Teacher/Group/Student/Lesson.
+- User can change Users roles.